NunoSilva04/Malenia-BossFight/README.md

 ### Step 3
-Extract the zip anywhere you like and copy the absolute file path **(this will be your assets path)**.
+Extract the zip anywhere you like and copy the absolute file path.
+This will be your **Assets Path**.

 Example:
 ```